vsivsi/meteor-job/README.md

 `options:`
 * `level` -- May be 'hard' or 'soft'.
 Any other value will lead to a "normal" shutdown.
+* `quiet` -- true or false.
+False by default, which leads to a "Shutting down..." message on stderr.
 `callback()` -- Invoked once the requested shutdown conditions have been achieved.

 Shutdown levels: